 Organizations should exercise an incremental budget for the following year, based on the personnel budget of the previous year.

-HR leaders should confirm the importance of the department by designing strategic plans for the different areas of the organization, from succession planning to employee welfare, among other points.
+HR leaders should confirm the importance of the department by designing strategic plans for the different areas of the organization.

 For him, the benefits of having an annual budget plan are: